 Permanent Resident (PR) in Singapore – Pros & Cons

-Looking towards applying for permanent residence in Singapore?
+Looking towards applying for permanent residence and obtaining the Singapore PR Status?
 We have the ultimate guide book that will help you understand the advantages and disadvantages of having one of the most sought after status across the globe.
 Before we go ahead with the perks and drawbacks, let’s first understand what permanent residence visa of Singapore means and what it offers.

 For more information regarding Singapore work visas and other long term visas, check out our complete guide.